Optimal destabilization of K-unstable Fano varieties via stability thresholds: Introduction

 \emph{Acknowledgements:} We would like to thank Daniel Halpern-Leistner, Chen Jiang, Mattias Jonsson, Chi Li, Song Sun, Chenyang Xu, and Ziquan Zhuang for many helpful discussions.
 We wish to thank Ved Datar, Ruadha\'i Dervan, Yujiro Kawamata, J\'anos Koll\'ar, Sam Payne, Yanir Rubinstein, G\'abor Sz\'ekelyhidi, and Feng Wang for helpful comments.
 The third author would like to thank his advisor Prof. Chenyang Xu for his constant support and encouragement.
 Much of the work on this paper was completed while the authors enjoyed the hospitality of the MSRI, which is gratefully acknowledged.
+Finally, we thank the anonymous referees whose comments improved this paper.

 HB was partially supported by NSF grant DMS-1803102; YL was partially supported by the Della Pietra Endowed Postdoctoral Fellowship of the MSRI (NSF grant DMS-1440140).